 10 Things We Do Travelling That We Never Do At Home

-Seriously, when else do we eat ice cream almost daily?
+Seriously, when else do we eat ice cream all the time?

 After a sweaty session of lakeside yoga (offered free at my hostel), I sat down to enjoy a huge slice of chocolate brownie, dripping in slowly melting ice-cream and hot chocolate sauce.

 Yoga and brownies; two things that, funnily enough, have no part in my daily life at home.
-It got me thinking about what else do we do when we travel that we never (or rarely) do at home.
+It got me thinking – what else do we do when we travel that we never (or rarely) do at home?